LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 Comparing ``RAJA::kernel`` and ``RAJA::expt::launch``: Matrix-Transpose
 ===============================================================================

-In the following section we will look at ``RAJA::kernel`` and ``RAJA::expt::launch`` implementations of a matrix transpose alogorithm.
-These sections will demonstrate the implementation differences of the two execution contexts as we build upon each example with more complex features.
+In this section, we compare ``RAJA::kernel`` and ``RAJA::expt::launch`` implementations of a matrix transpose alogorithm.
+We illustrate implementation differences of the two interfaces as we build upon each example with more complex features.

 .. toctree::
    :maxdepth: 1